RESEARCH

 The Maximal Restraint Technique (MRT) has been used by the Minneapolis Police Department for decades prior to the arrest of George Floyd.
 It has also been used by police departments throughout the United States for just as long, if not longer.

-Mayor Frey Lied About MRT
+Mayor Frey Repeated Lies About MRT

 During a press conference, Minneapolis mayor Jacob Frey claimed “that particular technique that was used was not authorized by the MPD.”
 However, as explained in The Fall of Minneapolis, all officers were trained in the MRT as several training documents and presentations evidence—and highlight how Mayor Frey appears to have lied to the media and everyone else—as seen in the video below (at 16:35).